lldzlldz/Data-science-project/README.md

 # Conclusion

 ## What did we learn from this project?
-- How to find a good dataset(:sob:)
+- How to find a good dataset:sob:
     * [some datasets mainly had categorical variables](https://www.kaggle.com/datasets/shivamb/netflix-shows)
     * [others had too many obscure data that was only applicable to cardiovascular disease](https://www.kaggle.com/datasets/johnsmith88/heart-disease-dataset)
 - Heart disease is the leading cause of death